reymon359/how-to-live/docs/We teach others how to treat us/index.md

----
-name: 'We teach others how to treat us'
-Categories: ['Growing', 'Problems', 'Solutions', 'Integrity']
----
 # We teach others how to treat us

 You are the one that teaches others how to treat you by how you treat yourself.